 These blueberry streusel bars are easy as pie!
 Or easier than pie, to be truthful.

 - Press the shortbread crust in a baking pan and pre-baked it.

 - Brush the warmed jam over the crust followed by the berries mixed with a bit of flour (taste your berries and add a bit of sugar if they’re more tart than sweet), then top with the streusel.

 - I did not add any extra sugar and felt the filling needed some additional sweetness.
-Sample a vew berries to see if you need to up the sugar amount.
+Sample a few berries to see if you need to up the sugar amount.
 Bill, the hubby, had no complaints so adjust the sweetener to your palate.

 - These would also be sensational with blackberries.
-And if you love peaches, I have a terrific fresh peach pie bars recipe, too.

 - ¾ cup flour

 - ¼ cup powdered sugar

 - Dash of salt

 - 6 tablespoons butter, cold and cut into pieces

 - 1-2 tablespoons sugar, if berries aren't very sweet